jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 In most Western music,
 chords are constructed by "stacking thirds".

-Stacking thirds refers to adding successive intervals of a third until the chord has as many notes as we want it to.
+Stacking thirds means adding successive intervals of a third until the chord has as many notes as we want it to.

 Another way to think of stacking thirds is adding *every other* note in a scale.
+(And another way to say "every other note" is "every third note".
+Get it?)

 Building chords from stacked thirds is called "tertian harmony", which is the most common type of harmony in Western music.